withastro/docs/src/pages/en/integrations/mdx.md

 ## Why MDX?

-MDX allows you to [use variables, JSX expressions and components within Markdown content](https://docs.astro.build/en/guides/markdown-content/#variables-and-components).
+MDX allows you to [use variables, JSX expressions and components within Markdown content](https://docs.astro.build/en/guides/markdown-content/#variables-and-components) in Astro.
 If you have existing content authored in MDX, this integration allows you to bring those files to your Astro project.

 ## Installation